 Applications of a minor nature covered by approved guidelines can be dealt with by Senior Officers even if objections are received.

-This is so that your views can be taken into account by the Planners when they are considering what recommendation to make and to allow Board Members a chance to properly consider the issues.
+This is so that your views can be taken into account by the Planners when they are considering what recommendation to make and to allow Committee Members a chance to properly consider the issues.

 The Chance to Speak is at the Chair's discretion, so they may refuse to accept long or complex late written submissions, which should have been submitted earlier and cannot be properly considered at this late stage (you may write in English, Urdu, Arabic, Bengali, Chinese or Somali).